CyberFazaN/XOR_KPA/README.md

 ## Acknowledgments

-This tool was developed as a Proof of Concept (PoC) for a research article for North Palmyra, aiming to introduce new directions such as cryptography and cryptoanalysis, steganography, and cybersecurity.
+This tool was developed as a Proof of Concept (PoC) for a research article (in progress).